 The old adage “sticks and stones may break my bones, but names will never hurt me” is simply not true.

-It is not true for children; it is not true for adults.
+It’s not true for children; it’s not true for adults.
 At any stage of life, name-calling, put-downs, false accusations, malicious gossip and intimidation really do hurt.
 Continuous, repetitive behaviour of this kind that is intended to cause harm is abuse.
 Today it’s called “emotional abuse” or “psychological abuse”.